 On peak days make sure that you leave enough time to reach us on roads that are slower than they may usually be.
 Make sure that you have enough time to find a space in a car park that may be very busy.

 - Premium Electric Hybrid Bikes, to make light work of the hills as you explore the gentle lanes and trails in The Lakes.

 - Standard Mountain Bikes, in a broad range of sizes incl Youth and Children's options.
-Suitable for a wide range of off road terrain, but not the very roughest Lake District trails.
+Suitable for a wide range of off road terrain, EXCEPT the very roughest of Lake District trails.